 Crunchy, flavorful, and kid-pleasing, this meal is easy to throw together!

 And have you ever wondered how to keep chicken breasts moist and flavorful?
-Brining is the key!
+I know how: brining is the key!

 This general breading technique would work with any meat you would like, I have used chicken thighs, large shrimp, and pork tenderloin with great success.

-- Brine (optional): 1-2 tablespoons salt mixed with about 3 cups water until dissolved
+- Brine (optional): 1-2 tablespoons sea saltmixed with about 3 cups water until dissolved

 - 1 ib boneless chicken breasts, pounded to about an inch thick, or butterflied.
 I have also done this with shrimp, sans brine of course!

 - 3 cups rice chex cereal (this will be your panko.
-You could sub about a cup of bread crumbs, equally delicious, but totally different in texture!)
+You could sub about a cup of gluten free bread crumbs, equally delicious, but totally different in texture!)

 - 1 teaspoons garlic powder